rilysh/netspeed/README.md

 ./build.sh
 ```
 #### Info
-Using GCCGo (which is a front-end of GCC), you can reduce the binary size approxmately 80%.
-The standard Go compiler is doesn't yet support manual optimzations, where in GCCGo, you can pass all kind of gcc parameters.
+Using GCCGo (which is a front-end of GCC), you can reduce the binary size by approximately 80%.
+The standard Go compiler doesn't yet support manual optimizations, whereas, in GCCGo, you can pass all kinds of GCC parameters.